 When they know why people will have an intrinsic motivation for helping you.
 Their trust is the best gift you can receive as a leader.

-If you want to understand how the greatest leaders influence people to follow their ideas, this book is the one for you.
+If you want to understand how the greatest leaders influence people to follow their ideas, Start With Why: How Great Leaders Inspire Everyone to Take Action is the one for you.

 A true leader looks out for the welfare of those under his or her care.